clarenceb/static-egress-private-ip/README.md

 az container logs --resource-group $RG_NAME --name appcontainer
 # ::ffff:10.224.0.4 - - [21/Mar/2024:20:33:39 +0000] "GET / HTTP/1.1" 200 1663 "-" "curl/7.88.1"
+#
 # (Private IP is from the AKS subnet)
 ```

+Note that the source IP is from the AKS subnet.

 ## Deploy a static egress configuration